Water and Wastewater Treatment Projects >Roots Street Multi-Barrier Treatment Plant

 Two-Stage Cartridge Filtration with Integrated Disinfection

-FILTEC delivered a multi-barrier treatment system tailored to the bore water characteristics and Council’s operational requirements.
+FILTEC delivered a multi-barrier treatment system tailored to the bore water characteristics and Council's requirements.
 The process incorporates:

 • Two-stage cartridge filtration (5 micron followed by 1 micron)